-You can read more about why, as a responsible employer, you should protect your lone workers here.
+Read more about why you should protect your lone workers.

 However, they are particularly useful for lone workers, workers who often work at height (e.g. builders, surveyors, window cleaners, roofers), public-facing roles (e.g. retail, hospitality or security), community roles (e.g. social work or nursing), or mobile workers (e.g. delivery or lorry drivers).

-Typically, if the man down device detects a significant impact or tilt along with non-movement for a period of 2 minutes, the unit will enter a pre-alert phase and start to vibrate and beep to attempt to gain the lone worker’s attention and make them aware the device will imminently raise a man down alarm if left unchecked.
-If the device is not moved during this pre-alert phase, it will automatically raise a man down alarm (also known as an incapacitation alert).
+Typically, if the Man Down Device detects a falling motion followed by non-movement, the device will enter a pre-alert phase and start to vibrate and beep to attempt to gain the lone worker’s attention and make them aware the device will imminently raise a Man Down Alarm if left unchecked.
+If the pre-alert is not cancelled, the device will automatically raise a Man Down Alarm (known, at SoloProtect, as an "Incapacitation Alert").

 - Call the emergency services and/or alert a colleague or family member as soon as possible.

-How quickly can SoloProtect respond following man down detection?
+How quickly can SoloProtect respond following automatic Man Down detection?

-In a serious man down situation, time really is of the essence.
-Our average “time to listen” following a man down alarm being activated is just 4.9 seconds.
-This is 50% faster than the requirements of the British Standard (BS: 8484:2016).
+In a serious Man Down situation, time really is of the essence.
+Our average “time to listen” following a Man Down Alarm being activated is just 4.9 seconds.
+This is 50% faster than the requirements of the British Standard (BS 8484:2016 - Lone Worker Standard).

 Moreover, the time it takes our operators to establish what has happened and begin implementing an appropriate response is just over 30 seconds, on average.

-Because SoloProtect's state-of-the-art UK Alarm Receiving Centre is BS: 8484:2016 accredited, once the operator has verified the situation, they can bypass the central 999 system and, instead, dial directly into any regional police force in England and Wales using a Unique Reference Number (URN).
-This significantly speeds up the process of getting help to the lone worker which is vital following any man down situation.
+SoloProtect's state-of-the-art Alarm Receiving Centre Monitoring is BS: 8484:2016 accredited.
+This means that once the operator has verified the situation, they can bypass the central 999 system and, instead, dial directly into any regional police force in England and Wales using a Unique Reference Number (URN).
+This significantly speeds up the process of getting help to the lone worker which is vital following any Man Down situation.